Jberg21/Team-Profile-Generator/README.md

 ## Challenges

-The overall project was ok but getting all the the
+The overall project was ok but getting all the javascript set up correctly and the connections all set-up.

 ---
 ## Victories

-Was able to set up
+Was able to get the styling the way I wanted it.

 ---